regishideki/bumbox/README.md

 # Application base on Introduction to Ember course from Yehuda Katz and Tom Dale (https://training.teamgaslight.com/classroom/#/courses/14)

+:warning: It seems the course was designed in Ember 1.x version while I use 2.4.2 version.
+So, there are some differences between my code and the code provided by the course.
+All the differences are described in pull requests descriptions.

 # Bumbox

 Welcome to Bumbox!
 We're excited to help you learn Ember.
 This repo